FREQUENTLY ASKED QUESTIONS

 Our staff at Camp Hope is made up of volunteers.
 All volunteers are trained in protocols to serve the special needs of our campers.

 Buddies: Each camper has a buddy/caregiver who is with them 24 hours each day for the entire week of Camp.
 The Buddy to Camper ratio is 1:1.
-Buddies are high school juniors and seniors or college students, who have been trained in protocols of safety, security, seizure management, swimming, adaptive equipment handling, lifting and transferring of campers, positioning.
+Buddies are high school juniors and seniors or college students who have been trained in protocols of safety, security, seizure management, swimming, adaptive equipment handling, lifting and transferring of campers, and positioning.

 All volunteers are interviewed, screened and receive an independent background check.